Welsh-Revenue-Authority/property-data-poc/en/index.md

 # We did research to understand why location is sometimes inaccurate

-During Phase 2 we did the following research:

 ## Location
 **Who we did research with:** 4 x agents and intermediaries